joshland/tzselect-formula/README.rst

 Instructions
 ------------

-This formula is intended for virtualization environments or others which low-CPU cycles.
+This formula is intended for virtualization environments or where you need to reduce context swithes.
 You can read about challenges with the gettimeofday systemcall here: https://blog.packagecloud.io/eng/2017/03/08/system-calls-are-much-slower-on-ec2/

 You can discover your own preferred timezone string via `tzselect` which is available in nearly every distribution of Linux.  (addt'l ref: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones )